pygsflow/pygsflow/README.md

 ## Authors
 Ayman Alzraiee and Joshua Larsen

+## Bugs ...
+The code is in active development and although there is a testing infrastructure set up we cannot catch all the software bugs without the help of users.
+If you find a bug or have an issue, please report it by opening a new issue.
+You can open a new issue by clicking the issues tab near the top of the page.

 ## Project History
 This project is a continuation of the original pygsflow repository at: